Materials approved by the Oregon State Board of Education for 2009-15

 "Much of Volume 1 actually detracts from developing algebraic competence.
 Almost all of the mathematical content is at the level of the Grade 7 standards or below, e.g., the equations to be solved all are, but the activities are still very time consuming and sometimes frustrating.
 The worst of all, however, is not teaching the power of algebra itself.
 Unit 4: 123 is TOOL KIT CHECK UP and it is mandated that it contain Guess and Check tables, and "cups and tiles to model solving equations."
 This is not algebra and it is not college preparatory math, no matter what it calls itself.
 Eventually, Volume 2 starts teaching some algebra but it is too little and too late." http://mathematicallycorrect.com/cpmwb.htm

-NEW: Adding it up: Helping Children Learn Mathematics, Mathematics Learning Study Committee: Jeremy Kilpatrick, Jane Swafford, and Bradford Findell, editors, Center for Education, Division of Behavioral and Social Sciences and Education, National Research Council.
+Adding it up: Helping Children Learn Mathematics, Mathematics Learning Study Committee: Jeremy Kilpatrick, Jane Swafford, and Bradford Findell, editors, Center for Education, Division of Behavioral and Social Sciences and Education, National Research Council.
 Recommended.

 "In comparison with the curricula of countries achieving well on international comparisons, the U.S. elementary and middle school mathematics curriculum has been characterized as superficial, “underachieving,” and diffuse in content coverage. ...Students invariably spend considerable time on topics they encountered in the previous grade.26 At the beginning of each year and of each new topic, numerous lessons are devoted to teaching what was not learned or was learned inadequately the year before.
 Because the curriculum is consequently so crowded, depth is seldom achieved, and mastery is deferred. ...
 The massive amount of review created by the inadvertent de facto curriculum set by textbooks wastes learning time and may bore those students who have already mastered the content.
 Such constant review is also counterproductive.
 It is much easier to help students build correct mathematical methods at the start than to correct errors that have been learned and practiced for a year or more." http://books.nap.edu/books/0309069955/html/R1.html#pagetop

-NEW: The Brookings Institution just released a review of the NAEP tests that concluded American tests are years behind the level of math included in the Singapore texts--partly because all the arithmetic used whole numbers.
+The Brookings Institution released a review of the NAEP tests that concluded American tests are years behind the level of math included in the Singapore texts--partly because all the arithmetic used whole numbers.
 Tom Loveless, the author of the review also concludes that American students lost ground in the 1990s and many do not have the math skills they need to be successful later.

 See his speech Trends in Math Achievement: The Importance of Basic Skills summarizing this work at at http://www.brookings.edu/views/speeches/loveless/20030206.htm